-The Company adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
+Apart from Yinghon Technology Co., the Group adopted a pension plan under the Labor Pension Act (LPA), which is a state-managed defined contribution plan.
 Under the LPA, an entity makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.